Kameroni33/COMP-3430/lab3/README.md

 All 3 processes: *spin-lock*, *atomic-lock*, and *lock-really* generally make the same system calls the same number of times.
 Ocassionally I would see a different number of calls to `futex` depending on the order threads executed/joined.
-However, overall they generally had the same output shown below.
+Or, depending on how long threads were stuck waiting for locks the number of microseconds per call would change.
+However, overall they generally had the same output which can be seen below.

 ```
 % time     seconds  usecs/call     calls    errors syscall